learn-co-curriculum/phase-1-getter-and-setter-methods/README.md

 ## Learning Goals

-- Builds getter and setter method to calculate computed properties
+- Builds getter and setter methods to calculate computed properties

 ## Introduction

-We've seen so far that we can write methods inside our `class`es that allow us to access and change instance variables.
+We've seen so far that we can write methods inside our `class`es that allow us to access and change properties.
 These methods work fine in some cases.
 However, we know about additional JS syntax that we can use: `get` and `set`.
-With `get`, we can return calculated or dynamic data based an object's attributes, and with `set` we can change an attribute in a controlled way.
-In this lab, we will be building on the concept of _instance variables_ to illustrate these methods.
+With `get`, we can return calculated or dynamic data based an object properties, and with `set` we can change a property in a controlled way.
+In this lab, we will be building pseudo-properties to illustrate these these concepts.

 ## Builds Getter and Setter Method to Calculate Computed Properties